contactakashagarwal/proximitylabs/README.md

 - For storing the CITY data I have used Array as Datastructure.
 We could have used dictionary as well such that fetching city data would have been faster but since it was a very small dataset so it won't matter much.
 - For Each DataSet I am storing the timestamp and AQI value (upto 2 decimal places), and I am maintaining 20 datapoints for each city in local memory.
 - For Last update status I am comparing timestamps and if it is updated withing milliseconds then display message will be "few milliseconds ago" else it will show actual time in seconds.
+- I took 6 hours to complete this whole assignment.
+Reason behind this is I was not much in touch with react lately as I was working on some backend heavy product development.
+Searching and configuring Chart library took most of that time.
+Rest in designing the approach, remembering the react stuffs and coding it all.